 Nearest station: Shinjuku Station

-Just a few minutes’ walk from Shinjuku Station, Shinjuku Gyoen is the perfect spot to relax whilst having your lunch in the big city.
+Just a few minutes walk from Shinjuku Station, Shinjuku Gyoen is the perfect spot to relax whilst having your lunch in the big city and an equally good choice of something to do after landing in Tokyo.
+If you’re looking for relaxing places in Tokyo, you really can’t get any more central than this.

 Its grounds are full of beautifully kept lawns, temples, and ponds.
 A must-see for anyone interested in Japanese gardening practices.